microsoft/pxt-ev3/docs/fll.md

 * You will need a computer with a USB port to connect to the EV3 in order to download your programs.
 * You will need internet access and a browser on your computer to get to https://makecode.mindstorms.com.

+### I know LabView, how is MakeCode different?

+We have compiled a guide for EV3 LabView users at https://makecode.mindstorms.com/labview.

 ### What’s the best way to get started with MakeCode?

 Go to https://makecode.mindstorms.com.
 The home screen is filled with videos, tutorials and examples that might be relevant for your missions.